 Siriwardane, E.N. and Mayfield, E.S., 2018.
 Tesla-SolarCity.

 Yang, S. And liang, C., 2017.
-Analysis on the Competitiveness of Tesla Development Mode and Its Enlightenment to the Development of Chinese Electric Vehicle Industry.
+Analysis of the Competitiveness of Tesla Development Mode and Its Enlightenment to the Development of the Chinese Electric Vehicle Industry.
 DEStech Transactions on Environment, Energy and Earth Sciences, (epee).

 Yoffie, D.B. and Fisher, D., 2019.
 Elon Musk's Big Bets Update, 2019.